MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-faq.md

 * Security and supportability, new versions of organizational custom visuals are updated automatically in all reports similar to marketplace visuals.

-* Users in the organization using the organizational custom visuals needs to be logged-in to see and use the organizational custom visuals which is a security element for organization.
+* Users in the organization using the organizational custom visuals needs to be logged-in to see and use the organizational custom visuals, which are a security element for organization.

 * Admins can control which custom visuals to be available in the organization.